tekknolagi/tekknolagi.github.com/_posts/2025-02-28-lattice-bitset.md

 struct Spec spec_join(struct Spec left, struct Spec right) {
     if (spec_is_subtype(left, right)) { return right; }
     if (spec_is_subtype(right, left)) { return left; }
-    // We know that neither left nor right is either Top or Bottom because that
+    // We know that neither left nor right is either SpecTop or SpecBottom
-    // would have been covered in one of the subtype cases, so we're join-ing
+    // because that would have been covered in one of the subtype cases, so
-    // two SpecInts.
-That's Top.
-    struct Spec result;
+    // we're join-ing two SpecInts.
+That's SpecTop. struct Spec result;
     result.spec_type = SpecTop;
     return result;